ibm-cloud-docs/containers/cs_troubleshoot.md

     <tbody>
 <tr>
     <td>Aborted</td>
-    <td>The deletion of the cluster is requested by the user before the Kubernetes master is deployed.</td>
+    <td>The deletion of the cluster is requested by the user before the Kubernetes master is deployed.
+After the deletion of the cluster is completed, the cluster is removed from your dashboard.
+If your cluster is stuck in this state for a long time, open an [{{site.data.keyword.Bluemix_notm}} support ticket](/docs/get-support/howtogetsupport.html#using-avatar).</td>
     </tr>
   <tr>
       <td>Critical</td>
-      <td>The Kubernetes master cannot be reached or all worker nodes in the cluster are down.</td>
+      <td>The Kubernetes master cannot be reached or all worker nodes in the cluster are down. </td>
      </tr>
     <tr>
       <td>Delete failed</td>